nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 :bulb: **Tip**:<br>

-For increased readability, we have included an optional multi-line command format for commands that may require multiple inputs (add, edit).
-After each input, you can include a line break just by simply entering a backslash <kbd>\</kbd> to move on to the next line to continue writing the next part of your command input!
+For better readability, we have included an optional multi-line command format for commands that may require multiple inputs (add, edit).
+After each input, you can include a line break by simply entering a backslash <kbd>\</kbd> to move on to the next line to continue writing the next part of your command input!
 Note that you will not have to delete the backslash that appears before continuing to type!